Building your first webhook system with Hook0

 EOF

-Your SaaS sends events to Hook0, which manages all webhook complexity including delivery, retries, signature verification, and monitoring.
+Your SaaS sends events to Hook0, which handles delivery, retries, signature verification, and monitoring.

-- Create Event Types - Define what events your SaaS can emit
+- Create event types - define what events your SaaS emits

-- Create Subscriptions - Enable customers to receive webhooks
+- Create subscriptions - let customers receive webhooks

 Hook0 uses a three-part structure for event types: service.resource_type.verb.
-This provides clear semantics and enables powerful filtering.
+This gives clear semantics and makes filtering straightforward.

 Why define event types first?